In British vote too tight to call, gamblers seek the $150 million answer

 With about 300 million pounds gambled on the Grand National steeplechase alone, political betting is still dwarfed by the wagers on horse racing and soccer in Britain.

-But with the size of political bets rising, it is now serious business for Britain's 6.3 billion pound gambling industry, dominated by the likes of traditional bookmakers Ladbrokes LAD.L and William Hill (WMH.L), but with internet gambling firms such as Betfair (BETF.L) growing as online betting increases.
+But with the size of political bets rising, it is now serious business for Britain's 6.3 billion pound gambling industry, dominated by the likes of traditional bookmakers Ladbrokes and William Hill, but with internet gambling firms such as Betfair growing as online betting increases.

 Vaughan Williams said up to five times as much money could be bet on this election compared to the last national ballot in 2010, and bookmakers said the figure would exceed the previous record amount laid during the U.S. presidential vote in 2012, making it the biggest non-sporting betting event ever.